pandas-dev/pandas/doc/source/categorical.rst

 .. note::

-    Be aware that assigning new categories is an inplace operations, while most other operation under ``Series.cat`` per default return a new Series of dtype `category`.
+    Be aware that assigning new categories is an inplace operation, while most other operations under ``Series.cat`` per default return a new ``Series`` of dtype `category`.

 Categories must be unique or a `ValueError` is raised: